Former Ripple Product Leader Warren Paul Anderson Joins Findora Developer Discreet Labs

 Anderson brings nearly a decade of blockchain experience as Discreet Labs continues to attract top industry talent

-Discreet Labs, the developer of Findora, a next-generation public blockchain focused on programmable, self-sovereign privacy, today announced that early blockchain pioneer and former Ripple product leader Warren Paul Anderson has joined the project’s sponsoring laboratory as Vice President of Product.
+Discreet Labs, the developer of Findora, a next-generation public blockchain focused on selective-transparency and self-sovereign data, today announced that early blockchain pioneer and former Ripple product leader Warren Paul Anderson has joined the project’s sponsoring laboratory as Vice President of Product.
 In this newly created position, Anderson will work with the growing ecosystem of contributors, partners, validator nodes, and users on the product vision and strategy of the Findora network.

 Anderson is a seasoned veteran of the crypto industry, first working with Bitcoin in 2011 as a miner, where he gained insight into the unique properties of the Bitcoin blockchain, and how it works.
 In 2014 he co-founded Hedgy, which before being acquired, was one of the first DeFi platforms to build smart contracts for financial applications using Bitcoin script and native multisig.
 This allowed Bitcoin miners to atomically hedge their exposure to volatility in a more trustless manner

 After spending two years on the YEx Advisory Board at the Nasdaq Entrepreneurial Center, Anderson joined Ripple, where he spent the last four years working on various products, protocols, and platforms.
 His accomplishments at Ripple included launching the open developer platform called RippleX, creating and launching Ripple’s on-demand liquidity product previously called xRapid, working on the Java implementation of Interledger, leading core protocol development on the C++ team, which maintains the open-source XRP Ledger, and leading Ripple’s data team on the development of its data infrastructure.